 - Thick parts requiring good finishes and/or accuracies.

 - Complex shapes or narrow slots

 - Larger parts that need to hold accurate tolerances

 - Delicate, hard, exotic/expensive or weak materials

-High-speed small hole EDM is a specialized field of electrical discharge machining.
+High-speed small hole electrical discharge machining is a specialized field of electrical discharge machining.
 A small .010″ – .118″ dia. (.25mm – 3.0mm), usually hollow electrode, spins about a spindle much like a drill and drill bit (EDM drill).
 The electrode is electrically charged by a servo-controlled generator producing the spark.
 Water based dielectric flushes through and around the electrode providing a controlled environment for the extremely small sparks to jump to the workpiece.

 The sparks erode the surface of the workpiece creating very small pockets.
 Eventually millions and millions of these microscopic pockets create the small hole.
 The size of the hole is controlled by the diameter of the electrode and the power settings.
 The location and depth of the holes are driven by CNC ISO codes eliminating operator error.
-The machines available at Xact have automatic electrode changers for efficient unattended machining.
+The machines available at XACT have automatic electrode changers for efficient unattended machining.